Sea of Lost Ships

 Sea of Lost Ships is a 1953 American adventure film directed by Joseph Kane and starring John Derek, Wanda Hendrix and Walter Brennan.
 It is a tribute to the US Coast Guard.

 Plot

-The son of a deceased Coast Guard hero is raised by a Coast Guard NCO, who also has a son the same age.
-When they get older both are accepted into the Coast Guard Academy, but the hero's son winds up being thrown out, bringing disgrace to his adopted family.
+G.R.
+"Grad" Matthews, the son of deceased Coast Guard hero Jack Matthews is raised by Coast Guard NCO O'Malley, who also has a son, H.G.
+"Hap" O'Malley, the same age.
+When Grad and Hap get older ,both are accepted into the Coast Guard Academy, but Hap winds up being thrown out, bringing disgrace to his adopted family.